-Once the scan is completed, your child will be brought out of the scanner and into the adjacent bed area.
-A member of the MRI team will bring you to this area.
+Once the scan is completed, your child will be brought back into the anaesthetic area.
+The specialist team and the recovery nurses will continue to monitor and begin to wake your child up.
+A member of the MRI team will bring you to the bay as your child awakes.

-When ready, a hospital porter will collect you and your child and take you back to the Ward 10 to continue recovery.
-Once your child is awake and they have eaten and had a drink, they should be able to return home the same day.
+When ready, you and your child will return to Ward 10 to continue recovery.
+Once fully recovered and your child has eaten and had a drink, they should be able to return home the same day.